Sulfur mononitride: Electronic structure of Fe(S2CNMe2)2(NS)

 The electronic structures of Fe(S2CNMe2)2(NE), where E=O, S, or Se were calculated using Density Functional Theory methods.
 It was found that the large Mulliken spin density remained concentrated on the Fe(NE) core and Fe-N distances experienced little change from the chalcogen atom used.
 The HOMO of both nitrosyl and thionitrosyl complexes retained 1a1 (dz2) character.
 The small changes in the energies of the spin orbitals of the complexes, particularly the decreased energetic gap between 2b2 and 1b1 and 2b1 and 1b1 orbitals is attributed to NS being a weaker π-acceptor than NO.

 Photoinduced NS transfer from chromium to iron

 When a spin-trapping agent, such as Fe(S2CNEt2)2 is present during the photolysis of Cr(CH3CN)5(NS)2+, new S=1/2 EPR bands are observed, attributed to the formation of Fe(S2CNEt2)2(NS), and the signal from Cr(CH3CN)5(NS)2+ disappears.
 This suggests that the NS radical has transferred from the chromium complex to the iron complex.

+An example of an NS in situ transfer is the following reaction, which needs light to occur:

 This was particularly significant as it was the first controlled and well-characterized reactivity of NS in solution.
 Further, it showed the potential for similar reactivity in known reactions with NO, such as use of this iron dithiocarbamate complex.